matthew-humphrey/nmssavetool/README.md

 ##Changelog

-###2017-08-27 1.6.0.0
+###2017-09-02 1.6.0.0

+* New verb: info.
+This can be used to dump information about the most recent game save, including the player's position and inventory contents.
-* Backup command now also writes a decrypted, formatted JSON file.
+* Backup now also writes a decrypted, formatted JSON file.
 This makes it easy to restore a backup by simply using the encrypt command with one of these JSON files as input.
-* Backup command now includes the game mode in the output file name.
+* Backup now includes the game mode in the output file name.

 ###2017-08-20 1.5.0.0